Our House

 Q: My child has head lice and my time is limited.
 Is it more important to pick nits or treat the house for head lice?

+Are these "no-nit" policies effective and warranted?
+No. We do not advocate these policies because they unnecessarily stigmatize students and result in lost school days.
 We have two main concerns.
-First, it is very difficult to distinguish live nits from dead nits that remain attached to hair long after lice have hatched (for an explaination see our lice nits article).
-It is difficult to tell when the child is "lice-free".
+First, it is very difficult to distinguish live nits from dead nits that remain attached to hair long after lice have hatched (see What are Lice Nits? for an explanation).
+Therefore it is very difficult to tell when the child is "lice-free".
 Second, nits can easily be confused with other hair debris so many "false positives" are possible which leads to over treatment.
-We believe a better approach is to educate parents and teachers about proper lice identification and control so that infestations can be effectively managed when they occur.
+We believe a better approach is to educate parents and teachers about proper lice identification and control so that infestations can be effectively managed when they occur (see Safely Eliminating Head Lice).

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.